 By offering raw digital files to fans, Patreon musicians allow patrons to feel like they’re part of the musical process from ideation to final creation.
 It also lets fans know how important their feedback and criticism are to the creator—after all, you wouldn’t be anywhere without your fans’ honest feedback.

-For instance, artist Peter Hollens offers those in his Creative Crew tier, given those patrons the ability to look at early drafts and mixes of tracks.
+For instance, as a benefit, artist Peter Hollens offers those patrons in his Creative Crew tier the ability to look at early drafts and mixes of his tracks.

 Classic and not at all surprising that it’s a reward that fans still appreciate, physical merch is a great way to spread your name and entice your fans.

 The joy of unrolling a poster before pinning it to your wall or opening a concert ticket that you can then save as memorabilia is a remarkable feeling, one that singer Amanda Palmer offers in her Everything in the Mail tier.

 Nothing makes you feel like a bigger part of a team than wearing the uniform, which is why musician Cuckoo sends fans iron-on patches, and has a tier where he offers packages of merchandise including t-shirts and other branded goods.